 Introducing a better way to organize contacts

 Direct Mail 7 changes how contacts are organized.
 In previous versions, a contact belonged to a “group”.
 A contact could belong to more than one group, but it was difficult to figure out how to do that.
 When importing contacts, it also was very easy to accidentally end up with duplicate contacts across different groups.
-These contacts were not linked together, so updating (or unsubscribing) one contact would not affect the others, and important historical information (like campaigns sent, opened or clicked) was not shared between the duplicates.
+These contacts were not linked together, so updating or unsubscribing one contact would not affect the others, and important historical information (like campaigns sent, opened or clicked) was not shared between the duplicates.
 It was impossible to merge duplicate contacts together.

-Contacts belong to a List
+Contacts now belong to a list

 In order to address these and other shortcomings, Direct Mail 7 changes how contacts are organized.
 Now, contacts belongs to one (and only one) list.
 Within a list, Direct Mail makes it easy to identify and merge together duplicate contacts.
 To organize your contacts, you can create groups and smart groups within the list and easily assign contacts to those groups.
 Custom fields are defined on a per-list basis.
 Lists can have custom unsubscribe and “update profile” web pages, as well.